Life inside Iran: How bustling Tehran became a desert of empty streets and shops

 Iran’s Ministry of Communications has officially stated that internet access is being restricted due to “special circumstances” – a vague announcement offering neither a clear explanation nor any assurance of improvement.
 But what people are actually experiencing goes far beyond “restrictions”: extreme slowdowns, constant disconnection of VPNs, disruptions to messaging apps like WhatsApp and, in some cases, total loss of connectivity.

-Deputy Communications Minister Ehsan Chitsaz tried to deflect blame, saying on X, formerly known as Twitter: “We wish there was internet access, but it’s out of the ministry’s hands.”
+Deputy communications minister Ehsan Chitsaz tried to deflect blame, saying on X: “We wish there was internet access, but it’s out of the ministry’s hands.”
 Simple as it sounds, the remark amounts to a quiet admission that cutting off public access to the outside world is a decision driven not by executive bodies, but by the Islamic Republic’s security apparatus.

 Restrictions everywhere – from fuel to cash